 All US citizens and residents admitted into the Ph.D.
-Program are supported by a financial support package to cover tuition and fees (determined by Graduate Division), as well as a stipend (set by the program; $32,000 as of 10/1/16) that covers living expenses, so long as they are in good academic standing with university and program requirements.
+Program are supported by a financial support package to cover tuition and fees (determined by the Graduate Education office, GEPA), as well as a stipend (set by the program; $35,000 effective 10/1/22) that covers living expenses, so long as they are in good academic standing with university and program requirements.

 Fellowships and Other Funding

 The Grad Ed office (GEPA) announces funding opportunities through its website, fellowships page, and email.
 Some funding opportunities that students in the Ph.D. program have successfully applied for and received in the past (usually in their second year or later) include the following:

 - NIH F31; also see other NIH predoctoral training grants

 - UC MEXUS-CONACYT Doctoral Fellowships for Mexican Students (may apply once provisionally admitted to a University of California graduate program)

 - TRDRP Predoctoral Fellowship (Tobacco-Related Disease Research Program; apply via proposalCENTRAL)

 Graduate Bioinformatics Council Resources